aajanki/yle-dl/README.md

 pip3 install --user --upgrade yle-dl
 ```

-Installation from sources.
-Download the sources and run the following
+Installing the source distribution in the editable mode: Download the sources
-on the source directory:
+and run the following in the source directory:
 ```
-python3 setup.py install --user
+pip3 install --user -e .
 ```

 ### 3. Fix the search path if necessary ###